dunhamsteve/check-deptype/README.md

 This repository contains what I wrote while working through "Checking Dependent Types with Normalization by Evaluation: A Tutorial (Haskell Version)" by David Thrane Christiansen.
 A good chunk of the work was done back in January when I was just learning Idris.
-This readme was written much later.

 It looks like I organized things: